grafana/tempo/docs/tempo/website/configuration/_index.md

         # Optional.
 Number of tenants to process in parallel during retention.
 Default is 10.
         [retention_concurrency: <int>]

         # Optional.
-Number of traces to buffer in memory during compaction.
-Increasing may improve performance but will also increase memory usage.
-Default is 1000.
-        [iterator_buffer_size: <int>]

-        # Optional.
 The maximum amount of time to spend compacting a single tenant before moving to the next.
 Default is 5m.
         [max_time_per_tenant: <duration>]